AmrAbdulrahman/electron-osx-calculator/README.md

 # electron-osx-calculator

-> This is my first Electron app, i just wanted to get my hands on with a very simple app
+> This is my first Electron app, i just wanted to get my hands on with a very simple app.
 > I created a simple OSX-like calculator

 <p align="center">